 Heart-health benefit.
 By helping the arteries and blood vessels to remain healthy and flexible, vitamin K2 supports cardiovascular health, thus improving endothelial function (i.e., the vasculatures’ ability to relax and contract) and protecting against atherosclerosis (i.e., a disease of the arteries characterized by the deposition of plaques of fatty material on their inner walls).

 Effect on heart health.
 CoQ10 is essential for the heart to maintain sufficient energy management (3, 4).
-But when CoQ10 levels decline, tissues burn fuel inefficiently, eventually producing oxidative damage and ultimately losing their function.
+When CoQ10 levels decline, tissues burn fuel inefficiently, eventually producing oxidative damage and ultimately losing their function.
 When the heart muscle loses its fuel efficiency, heart failure may occur (3, 4).

 Studies show that CoQ10 supplementation at 300 mg/day not only restores normal CoQ10 levels, but also prevents the progression of heart failure and, in fact, can reverse that progression and extend survival and improve quality of life.